kujirahand/tkeasygui-python/docs/tkeasygui/index.md

 # Module tkeasygui

-TkEasyGUI - Easy GUI library for Python
+TkEasyGUI - A simple GUI library for Python using tkinter.

 ## Submodules